Jones Fire

 The Jones Fire was a wildfire in the Willamette National Forest, approximately 10 miles northeast of Lowell, in Oregon in the United States.
 The fire, which was first reported on August 10, 2017, burned a total of 10114 acre and was started by lightning.
-The fire threatened the community of Lowell and distributed various activities in the park, including the start of deer hunting season.
+The fire threatened the community of Lowell and disrupted various activities in the park, including the start of deer hunting season.

 Events

 August

 The Jones Fire was reported on August 10, 2017, at approximately 6:51 PM, in the Willamette National Forest, 10 miles northeast of Lowell, Oregon.
 The fire was started by a lightning strike, fueled by timber and grass.
 Three days later, on August 13, six campgrounds, two trails, two park areas, and 10 forest service roads were closed.
 By August 16, the fire was 5% contained and the fire had burned 2581 acre.
 The fire began burning in areas of the 2003 Clark Fire, creating dangerous conditions for firefighters due to snags.
 Additionally, firefighters were challenged by steep terrain, poor roads, and limited accessibility to fire lines.
 Dozers and hand crews completed control lines in the south on August 15.
 That evening, a public meeting was held in Lowell regarding the fire.
 On August 20, five people were reported injured by the US Forest Service without explanation of their injuries.

 By August 21, the fire had reached 5354 acre and was 15% contained.
 The prior day, the fire had burned through Bedrock Campground, however it did not damage any of the facilities.
 By August 23, a third trail, four more roads, and two additional park areas were closed.